MikeMcQuaid/GitInPractice/01-IntroductionToGit.md

 An introduction to version control as a concept and why it is considered good practice for programmers to use it.
 Explain what makes distributed version control different to centralized version control, the benefits of distribution and why Git is a good choice.

 With the basic concepts explained provide a practical walkthrough to how to get Git installed on their machine and get some Git hosting on the internet.
 Suggest some large Git projects to examine if curious and to indicate that Git is widely used.
+Point out other sources of help beyond this book.

 ## Reader Prerequisites
 Not actually a real section (but could be).